TL;DR

 • Switch bank feeds to production, schedule nightly autofile jobs.

 Execution time: 30–35 staff hours.
-Teams that followed this sprint at outdoor-gear retailer REI Co-op cut SEC prep cycle by 63 % in Q4 2024 (Workiva Case Study, 2024).
+Teams that followed this sprint at outdoor-gear retailer REI Co-op cut SEC prep cycle significantly in Q4 2024.

 5. Tool Selection: Matching Platforms to Filing Requirements